What Is the Testing Effect?

-What is new is how many studies in the past two decades have proven the testing effect true for every age group and level of learning out there, from elementary school students to university undergraduates to medical students, residents, and faculty.
+Numerous studies in the past few decades have proven the testing effect true for every age group and level of learning out there, from elementary school students to university undergraduates to medical students, residents, and faculty.

 As Henry Roediger and Jeffrey Karpicke, psychologists at Washington University, have written in their 2006 research article in Psychological Science, “Testing has a powerful effect on long-term retention.”

 The testing effect is real.
 Dozens of studies show that you will recall 50% more of learned information by testing yourself than by using the same amount of time to study (for example, one research team found a score difference of 67% with testing vs. 45% with studying).

 “Learning” has historically been confined to the initial exposure to new information and skills that happen in classrooms, by reading texts for the first time, by observing, through apprenticeships, and in training.

 Psychologists and education experts define “studying” as reading or reviewing material that you have already learned, reinforcing your knowledge through repeatedly reminding yourself of the information you have to remember.
 Using mnemonics, flashcards, taking notes, and reading all count as studying.
 “Concept mapping” is a popular study tool in which students draw connections between the concepts and facts they are studying — the practice is supposed to lead to better learning by transforming the knowledge from passive to active learning, and to ensure the student fully grasps the concepts.